State of Wisconsin |

 See Section 15.4.25 Certain Payment Types Related to the COVID-19 Pandemic for countable types of pandemic-related unemployment compensation benefits.

-The treatment of cash and in-kind items received in conjunction with medical and social services depends on whether it is provided by a governmental or nongovernmental organization.
+The treatment of cash benefits received in conjunction with medical and social services depends on whether it is provided by a governmental or nongovernmental organization.

-Disregard any cash provided by a governmental medical or social services program.
+Disregard any cash benefits provided by a governmental medical or social services program.

-Disregard cash provided by a nongovernmental medical or social services organization if either of the following conditions is met.
+Disregard cash benefits provided by a nongovernmental medical or social services organization if either of the following conditions is met:

 Federal income tax refunds (including refundable tax credits) and advance payments of any tax credits, including the Earned Income Tax Credit and the Child Tax Credit, are totally disregarded as income.